By Terry Trucco

-At a glance: Situated on a scrappy Times Square block, this stylish boutique hotel stands out like a Broadway diva in a high school play.
+At a glance: Situated on a scrappy Times Square block, this stylish boutique hotel — and link in the Kimpton chain — stands out like a Broadway diva in a high school play.

-Food and drink: I love the look of Nios, the restaurant (formerly District) and wine bar (wine bottles behind glass are stacked like books in a library).
-With a communal table in the front, stylish wood tables in the back and a dining room in the rear, all rustic and contemporary, you get the setting of your choice.
-A $35 prix-fix menu is available pre-theater.
-Arriving for drinks post-theater, I sipped a $9 Sidecar, delicious though not overtly alcoholic, and my companion seemed happy with his $10 organic Pinot Grigio.
+Food and drink: I like the look of Nios, the restaurant and wine bar (wine bottles behind glass are stacked like books in a library).
+With a communal table in the front, stylish wood tables in the back and a dining room in the rear, sleek and contemporary, you get the setting of your choice.
+A prix-fix menu is available pre-theater.

 Amenities: L’Occitane bath products.
 Pets stay free of charge.
 WiFi costs $13 a day (free for Kimpton In-Touch members).
 The gym is newly refurbished but the size of a pocket; guests eager for bigger digs and fancier toys than free weights and the basic machines can use a nearby Balleys gym free of charge.
 Cribs available.
 Complimentary wine happy hour in the lobby at 5 pm.
 Animal print bathrobes.